usnistgov/oscal-xproc3/house-rules.md

 While not all submissions or contributions will always follow all house rules, any violations can be regarded as fair game for correction.

 Developers should always observe and follow the rules.

-Assessors should expect them to be followed.
+Assessors can expect them to be followed, and make judgements accordingly.

 For this site, not all rules are enumerated here.
-To the extent that aligning rules, rule sets and applications, since that problem is *in scope* for these projects, which may have their own ways of addressing them - so consult project readmes and docs.
+To the extent that aligning rules, rule sets and applications is a problem *in scope* for these projects, they may also have their own ways of addressing them - so consult project readmes and docs.

-Anyone working with XML should know and become familiar with the concept that a rules set - whether in the form of a schema, a transformation or query, or other means of interrogationg and filtering - can always, readily be applied to an XML document.
-While the significance of the result of such an exam will vary by the case, the *capability* of automating and thereby easily replicating and verifying results by means of an open process, is one whose full implications have not yet been explored..
+Anyone working with XML should know and become familiar with the concept that a **rules set** &mdash; whether in the form of a **schema**, a **transformation** or **query**, or other means of interrogationg and filtering &mdash; can readily be applied, both in principle and in practice, to an XML document.
+And any document can be evaluated to any rules set.
+While the significance of the result of such an exam will vary by the case, the *capability* of automating and thereby easily replicating and verifying results of such evaluations by means of an open process, is one whose full implications have not yet been explored.

+We aim to do that here.
+Enforcement with a light touch does not mean no enforcement.

+## 'TODO' annotation convention

+See the [readme.md](readme.md), although this should be self-explanatory.

 ## Schematron